The Pros and Cons of Different Sales Compensation Plans

 - This requires a solution that benefits both employee and employer.
 As a result, it should be frequently revisited as market conditions change, making it work-intensive for employers.

 - Base Salary Plus Commission plans need to be kept simple.
-If a plan grows too complex and elaborate, it can lead to a discouraged sales force and costly accounting errors.
+If a plan grows too complex and elaborate, it can lead to a discouraged sales force, costly accounting errors, and complex administrative burdens.

 This plan pays reps when they reach specific goals, targets, or milestones in which output and activities are directly tied to their pay.
 It offers the following benefits: